allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 }
 ```

-It doesn't need comments anymore, does it?
+It doesn’t need comments anymore, does it?

-But if we run the test, we'll discover a nasty side-effect of our helper methods:
+But if we run the test, we’ll discover a nasty side-effect of our helper methods:

 ![Error in helper](/img/articles/2016-09-22-self-contained-ui-tests-for-ios-applications/helper.png)

 Error marker is placed within the helper method when the test fails.
-This is not a big problem when the helper is used only once, but we'll be using it multiple times in test methods.
+This is not a big problem when the helper is used only once, but we’ll be using it multiple times in test methods.

 Thankfully this is easy to fix.
 Every assert method takes two additional parameters, which tell Xcode from where in the
 source file the assert comes.
-We'll use those parameters to place the error marker in the test method.
+We’ll use those parameters to place the error marker in the test method.

-Let's improve our helpers:
+Let’s improve our helpers:

 ```swift
 func checkProductTitle(_ title: String, file: StaticString = #file, line: UInt = #line) {